supabase/dbdev/docs/sql-client.md

-The dbdev SQL client helps in easily installing a TLE available on database.dev.
+The dbdev SQL client is required to install a TLE available on database.dev.

 ## Installation